 The Reid School of Business offers the Bachelor of Science degrees in both Accounting and in Business.
+In partnership with the Owensboro Community and Technical College (OCTC), the School also offers a degree-completion Bachelor of Science degree in Agricultural Business.
 A post-baccalaureate Certificate in Accounting is also available, designed principally for persons who have already completed a Bachelor's degree in another field.
 Brescia also offers an Associate of Science degree in Business.
 Credit hours earned by this degree can be applied later to a Brescia Bachelor's degree in the business area.

-The Business faculty also teach key courses within the multidisciplinary Financial Mathematics Bachelor of Science degree (see pp. 105-106).
+The Business faculty also teach key courses within the multidisciplinary Financial Mathematics Bachelor of Science degree (see pp. 106-107).